 In derived brachylepadida and balanomorphs, wall plates are present between the carina and rostrum.
 Although originally identified as homologous with lateral plates (Darwin 1854), Gale and Sørensen (2014) argued that these are in fact new structures called marginals, developed from modified peduncular plates.
 In the brachylepadids Parabrachylepas and Epibrachylepas (Fig. 2E, F) a single pair of marginal plates is present between the carina and rostrum, but in balanomorphs rostro- and carinomarginals may be present; these imbricate and articulate firmly to form the balanomorph shell wall (Fig. 1A; Fig. 2C, D).

+Figures 2, 3 ,4

 Articulation between scuta and terga